Using the safest and most effective surgical techniques

 Your pet’s wounds should always be checked.
 Some can heal on their own, others will need medical assistance.

 Mammary tumors can be very aggressive and require surgery.
-New Light Animal Hospital has the experience to get your pet the help needed.
+Wilson Veterinary Hospital has the experience to get your pet the help needed.

 A lumpectomy maybe required to remove abnormal growths, tumors or masses on a pet’s skin.